gopijammula/cloud-1/DevOps/DevSecOps/notes.md

     * Edit third command replace test:latest with the docker image (In this case it is tomcat:9)
     * Edit forth command replace test:latest with the docker image (In this case it is tomcat:9)

---* To view scan report *--
+    * To view scan report
-    * Open repository and click on image
+    - Open repository and click on image
-    * Click on details under the vulnerabilities to view the complete report
+    - Click on details under the vulnerabilities to view the complete report

-Date: 01/09PII (Personally Identifiable Information) should not be stored in logs of your application.
+Date: 01/09

 * Trusted Advisor
     Default enabled in the account for  scans